 This type of prehab can be used as conservative management, where surgery is not an option at a particular moment in time due to the disease being more mild, the condition of the animal, or financial restraints.
 Therefore, this could be for the management of a lot of the conditions mentioned above.
 The principles mentioned at the start all apply here too in a similar way to the pre-surgical group.
 For example, mild hip dysplasia, physiotherapy can be used here to maintain good and comfortable range of motion, reducing compensatory changes, whilst providing information on how you can manage the condition at home, manage their exercise and weight, and reduce the severity of the condition as the dog ages.

 Another application of this is in the canine athlete.
-Depending on the job or sport the dog is doing, there are different injuries that can occur due to the demand placed upon the body’s tissues (which we’ll cover in a subsequent blog!).
+Depending on the job or sport the dog is doing, there are different injuries that can occur due to the demand placed upon the body’s tissues.
 Utilising a period of prehab can provide you with the knowledge of what the common injuries are, helping achieve optimal nutrition for an athlete, and medical management if an injury does occur.
 Of course, exercise plays a huge role for athletes and as well as providing strength and conditioning advice, a rehab professional will be able to help you with a protocol for “injury prevention”.
 This requires in depth knowledge of the activity in order to be able to evaluate the likeliness and severity of common injuries associated with it, and establishing how it occurs within the activity.
 They will then be able to introduce a preventative measure that will help expose your dog’s body to appropriate stresses to develop positive change (including adequate rest!) and allow them to adapt and be ready for the challenges of their sport.
 This will then need continual assessment to make sure we are achieving what we set out to.

 Whilst at this point, prehab is not an exact science and is different for every patient, hopefully this has shed some light on what prehab is and how it can help.
 Hopefully it will also help you to not despair if your dog does become injured, there is help out there and whilst for many conditions surgery is vital, for others, we might be able to achieve a good quality of life without it.